jclmaypa/CorStitch/README.md

   <img src="https://github.com/jclmaypa/CorStitch/blob/main/Sample_Images/Sample_mosaics.png?raw=true" alt="Description" width="100%"/>
 </p>

 Once the mosaics are created, they can then be georeferenced.
 CorStitch uses GNSS data to georeference the mosaics, and its main outputs are KMZ files and rectified mosaics.
+An example is shown below when a KMZ file is viewed using a Geospatial Software.

 <p align="center">
   <img src="https://github.com/jclmaypa/CorStitch/blob/main/Sample_Images/Sample_georef.png?raw=true" alt="Description" width="100%"/>